m0lentum/starframe/README.md

 ## Blog

-I write about this project once in a blue moon on [my website](https://moletrooper.me/blog/).
+I write about this project once in a blue moon on [my website](https://molentum.me/blog/).

 ## Sandbox example

 I have a little sandbox I use for testing new features where you can throw blocks around with the mouse and move a rudimentary platformer character that shoots some rather heavy bullets.
 Here's how you can check it out:

+### In the browser

+If you have access to a WebGPU-enabled browser (Firefox Nightly or Chrome Canary with the right flag set), you can try out [this online build of the sandbox](https://molentum.me/sandbox/)!
+Due to the instability of the feature in current browsers it may or may not work, and it might not be the latest version here on git, but it's there and it's cool.
+Thanks [wgpu]!

 ### The manual way